 Herbalism and the Moon

-In traditional herbalism, the phases of the moon have been carefully observed while planting, harvesting, or collecting plants.
-Some herbalists have even taken this practice one step further and take care to plant, collect, or harvest during specific moon phases, as they have learned that these phases can impact the quality of the plants.
-It was believed that the best phase to harvest was just after the full moon, when the sap is high, but the energy has turned downward.
 At this time, the fluids in the plant are drawn to the roots, which makes them easier to dry for herbal formulas.
 Many herbalists also crafted herbal extracts during this same moon phase, as they believed it made them even more potent.
-This deep herbal knowledge about the health-supporting properties of the different plants was developed over countless generations as remedies were tried, proven, and passed on.
+This deep herbal knowledge about the health-supporting properties of the different plants was developed over countless generations as remedies were tried, proven, and passed on to later generations.

 Discover Moon Bathing